 - meet project goals on time and to the required standard

-- manage the project team to ensure group and individual performance criteria are met
+- manage the project team to ensure group and individual performance is met

-- ensure suppliers deliver the products and/or services requested
+- ensure suppliers deliver the products and services requested to agreed specifications

 - hire staff to work on projects.